wcjohnchen/capstoneProject2/README.md

 ## Summary

 This study performed several machine learning models to predict housing prices for regression and classification.
-Gradient boosting regression outperforms and shows the best R2 and RMSE.
+Gradient boosting regression outperforms all other models with the highest R2.